| |

 a cutaway

-section of paddlewheel steamer, like those that ply the waters of
+section of paddlewheel steamer, like those which ply the waters of

 Lake Lucerne, a full scale sailing schooner and ferry that can be